Top Level API

 • transaction (Optional[Transaction]) – The transaction to start.
 If omitted, we create and start a new transaction.

 • instrumenter (str) – This parameter is meant for internal use only.
+It will be removed in the next major version.

 • custom_sampling_context (Optional[Dict[str, Any]]) – The transaction’s custom sampling context.